aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 Build a recommendation engine based a collaborative filtering technique.
 This includes leveraging similiar relationships across vertices to infer what a new relationship might be.
 In this example we'll traverse customer purchases and based on similiar purchase history, we'll recommend new products for customers.

-The purposes of this tutorial is to illustrate functionality not scale, so we'll leverage a small dataset.
+The purposes of this tutorial is to illustrate functionality and provide sample gremlin queries.
+We are leveraging a small data set to conceptualize.

 ![cloudformation](images/image1.jpg)